 Studio executives took quite a chance casting a complete unknown in this major endeavor, but it paid off from the first moment Errol Flynn appears on screen as the dashing, insolent Captain Blood.
 He’s joined onscreen by the woman who became his most frequent co-star, the beautiful Olivia de Havilland, and while their romance is central to the plot, this is primarily an action and adventure film, one that set a standard for Flynn’s future films — a standard he surpassed.

-His only screen credit before this was from a military training film when William Wyler cast Harold Russell, who’d lost both arms up to his elbows during the war, as the veteran facing real-life prejudices and limitations due his injury.
+When William Wyler cast Harold Russell, his only screen credit had been from a military training film.
+Russell, who’d lost both arms up to his elbows during the war, shone bright as the veteran facing real-life prejudices and limitations due his injury.
 He won an Academy Award (Supporting Actor) for his work, make that two Academy Awards, the only time any actor has won two Oscars for the same performance.
 He only appeared in two other films after this one, in 1980 and 1987, but don’t let that make you think he was a lesser performer.
 He did a fine job showing both the highs and lows of his character’s return home.
 Didn’t hurt that he had such a stellar cast to support him in his work, along with a strong script, fantastic director…one of the greatest films of the era.